 There are hundreds of different styles of Chinese Martial Arts, often referred to as Kung Fu.
 Kung Fu by the way translates as “time-energy” or “time-work”.
 Its meaning may not be obvious, but it actually implies skill developed over time with the expenditure of energy or hard work.
 Any skill can therefore be said to illustrate Kung Fu.
 So a Premiership footballer could be said to possess Kung Fu (at least some of them!) as could a champion chess player but in the west; Kung Fu tends to be applied only to martial arts.

 XingYiQuan, often shortened to XingYi (you’ll also see it written as Hsing I) translates as form-will boxing, in its current form it can trace its origins back to the early 18 Century.
 However it emerged from a tradition that can be traced to the early 15th century.
 In many ways it is closely related to the use of the military spear.
 As XingYi was a military art intended for battle field use it would make sense to train soldiers an empty hand skill that was complimentary to their spear training, as the spear was the main weapon of Chinese soldiers of that era.

-I usually teach XingYi to small groups or privately, if you wish to discuss training drop an email to me and I’ll get back to you.
+I teach XingYi as a path towards training in Martial TaiJi privately or small groups, if you wish to discuss training drop an email to me and I’ll get back to you.

 PiQuan - Splitting